-I’m in the midst of planning a donut spectacular (party menu coming soon!), and wanted invites that were whimsical and easy to put together.
+I’m in the midst of planning a donut birthday party, and wanted invites that were whimsical and easy to put together.

 I sketched out a design and came up with an invite you can make in 7 easy steps.
 You don’t need card stock to make these, but you will need paper that’s a bit thicker than your average printer paper.
 They’re cheap – and fun – to make.